Pakistan taking on India again at Free Fire Tri-Series tournament

 Share

+A good news for all the Esports fans in Pakistan as the Free Fire Tri Series is set to kick off from April 9.

-The Free Fire Tri Series, the mobile battle of Royale Game’s largest eSports tournament in South Asia, will be kicked off on April 9.
-The six-day tournament will have top 18 teams from Pakistan, India and Bangladesh compete for a USD 50,000 prize.
+The six-day tournament will have top 18 teams from Pakistan, India, and Bangladesh compete for a USD 50,000 prize.

 The defending champion of FFPL 2021 season 1, Team TG team showed a lot of confidence in the latest interview: "We are 100% confident that we will win this FFTS tournament".